-Colombia has five commercial hubs in the country: Bogota, Medellin, Cali, Barranquilla, and Cartagena.
-In contrast, most Latin American countries have only one or two major cities, while Colombia offers U.S exporters access to multiple commercial hubs, each of which has its own American Chamber of Commerce.
-While these cities and many other secondary cities offer unique market opportunities, they are close enough via air routes that it is common to have one partner (agent, distributer, or representative) cover the entire country.
+The Republic of Colombia has the fourth largest economy in Latin America, after Brazil, Mexico, and Argentina, and the third largest population with approximately 51.5 million inhabitants.
+The country boasts five major commercial hubs: Bogota, Medellin, Cali, Barranquilla, and Cartagena.
+In contrast to many Latin American countries which have only one or two major cities, Colombia offers U.S exporters access to multiple commercial centers, each of which has its own American Chamber of Commerce.
+While these cities and many other secondary cities offer unique market opportunities, they are close enough via air routes that it is common for U.S. firms to have one partner (agent, distributer, or representative) cover the entire country.

 Colombia is a country of micro and small businesses.
 According to the Ministry of Labor, these businesses represent more than 90 percent of the national productive sector and 80 percent of employment.
 Colombia’s National Department of Statistics reported unemployment averaged 11.2 percent in 2022.
 The country has a relatively low English proficiency level with most day-to-day business being conducted in Spanish.
 The Colombian economy grew by 7.5 percent in 2022, the highest growth in the hemisphere among OECD countries and the second-highest growth rate within the OECD as a whole.
 Colombia also had its highest annual inflation rate in 20 years of 13.1 percent.

 An OECD economic survey of Colombia was published in February 2022.
 The report states Colombia’s economy has recovered well from the COVID-19 pandemic, but that the labor market remains weak.
 Colombia has one of the highest levels of poverty, income inequality, and labor market informality in Latin America.
 At the end of 2021, 47 percent of the urban workforce was working in the informal economy, with the national average hovering around 60 percent.